deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

                 .layerSize(300).windowSize(5).build();
     vec.fit();

-Explaining this a bit, you'll notice we specify a document iterator, a tokenizer factory, a learning rate, among other things.

-I will go over each of these parameters now:
+You'll notice we specify a document iterator, a tokenizer factory and a learning rate, among other things.
+In the second part of this walkthrough, we'll go over these parameters as they apply to a deep-belief network:

-iter: DocumentIterator this is our raw textual pipeline
+* iter: DocumentIterator this is our raw textual pipeline
-factory: our tokenizer factory, handles tokenizing text learning rate: step size
+* factory: our tokenizer factory, handles tokenizing text
+* learning rate: step size
-cache: this is where all of our metadata about vocabulary is stored including word vectors, tfidf scores, document frequencies as well as where doucments occurred. layer size: this is the number of features per word window size: the window size for iterating over text, this is how long of contexts to train on.
+* cache: this is where all of our metadata about vocabulary is stored including word vectors, tfidf scores, document frequencies as well as where doucments occurred.

-Remember, Wordvec represents word usage.
+* layer size: this is the number of features per word
+* window size: the window size for iterating over text, this is how long of contexts to train on.

+//CUT HERE

 ## Moving-Window DBN